BorrowSanitizer/docs/src/dev/retags.md

 ```
 We refer to these statements as "explicit retags".
 Explicit retags apply to an entire place, and they do not specifically identify which references, pointers, or `Box`es inside of the place are receiving the retag; Miri has access to type information and can determine this at run-time.

 There are multiple situations where explicit retags are emitted.
-When entering a function, arguments that contain references receive an explicit, function-entry retag (`RetagKind::FnEntry`).
+When entering a function, arguments that contain references receive an explicit, function-entry retag ([`RetagKind::FnEntry`](https://doc.rust-lang.org/beta/nightly-rustc/rustc_middle/mir/enum.RetagKind.html#variant.FnEntry)).
 This occurs for the argument `x` in our example.
 When we compile this program with `-Zmir-emit-retag`, we see the following MIR:
 ```rust
 fn example(_1: Option<Box<i32>>) -> () {
     ...
     bb0: {
         Retag([fn entry] _1);
 ```
-The type `Option<&mut T>` contains a reference, so the argument `x` needs a function-entry retag.
+The type `Option<Box<i32>>` contains a `Box`, so the argument `x` needs a function-entry retag.

 Next, if a place is assigned a value that contains a reference or a `Box`, then the place will receive an explicit retag immediately after the assignment.
 Note that this does not include cases where the value being assigned is a new reference (e.g. `x = &mut y;`), which Miri handles implicitly.
 We need this kind of retag to handle the true branch of the conditional in our example:
 ```rust